m3047/shodohflo/agents/README.md

 it is important to set a _TTL_ (time to live) for the packets.
 The TTL on IP packets is decremented at each routing / forwarding point.
 The default is 1, meaning that traffic is confined to the LAN (or other VMs on the same host).

+### Debugging / tasting DNS telemetry datagrams

+You can of course use _Wireshark_ to read the telemetry.

+_Netcat_ (`nc`) can be used to both read and write UDP DNS event datagrams. `nc -luk ...` will read them. `nc -u ...` will write them.
+It's JSON format so not to hard to do with your own fingers.
+Because it is unicast netcat has to be the only recipient of traffic, although you can inject additional datagrams into what a listener receives.

+Multicast is a "party line" which means it is expected that you may have multiple broadcasters as well as listeners.
+Here's a _Netcat_ equivalent which you may find useful: http://athena.m3047.net/pub/python/multicast/